 UPSC Full Form is Union Public Service Commission.
 On 7th August 2020, Pradeep Kumar Joshi has been appointed as the chairman of UPSC.
-He was earlier the member of the UPSC.
-He will remain in the UPSC office as the chairman till 12th May 2021.
+He was earlier a member of the UPSC.
+He will remain in the UPSC office as the chairman till April 4, 2022.
 Aspirants preparing for the IAS Exam should thoroughly know about the commission as the latter is responsible to conduct the All-India Civil Services Examination.
 Questions on the composition of UPSC, Chairman of UPSC, Functions of UPSC can be asked in the preliminary exam.
 Read on to know the answers of all of these.

 The following links given below will also be of immense help in helping the candidates exam in their preparation: